 Our careers programme includes job search techniques, employability skills, preparation of CVs and covering letters and opportunities for practice interviews.
 In addition students can access individual advice and guidance on all aspects of the recruitment and selection procedure such as on-line applications, psychometric tests and assessment centres at the time when they require support.

-Apprenticeships take between one and four years to complete and cover well over 1,000 job roles across all the employment sectors in areas such as design, IT and healthcare as well as business and engineering related roles.
+Apprenticeships take between one and four years to complete and are offered by over 240,000 workplaces, across all the employment sectors, in areas such as design, IT and healthcare as well as business and engineering related roles.
 Apprentices earn a wage, which is paid by the employer, and learn job specific skills alongside study for nationally recognised qualifications.
-There are 3 entry levels – intermediate, advanced and higher apprenticeships.
+There are 4 entry levels – intermediate, advanced, higher and degree apprenticeships.
 Some higher apprenticeships offer the opportunity to study for a foundation degree and the possibility of progression to an honours degree.
+Additionally there are now 24 defined degree apprenticeships, across a wide range of industries, involving 63 Universities.
 Information on the different types and levels of apprenticeships can be found on the Apprenticeships website which also has a vacancy search facility.

 School Leaver Training Schemes, which are separate from the National Apprenticeship Service, are also offered by a wide variety of employers.
 They usually involve part-time study for a degree or professional qualifications through day release or block release alongside paid employment and on-the job training.
 There is no central register of these schemes but they are often advertised on a company’s own website and on some of the websites listed below.
 There is strong competition for these schemes but those students who have allowed sufficient time to build up evidence to demonstrate the skills and enthusiasm that the employers are looking for have often gained offers of employment.
 Current school leaver vacancies that we are informed about are displayed on the School Leaver Jobs Board in the 6th Form Careers Area of "SharePoint".